-With regards to the qualification breakdown of staff within the ECEC sector, over four-fifths (85.2%) of paid contact staff in the ECEC workforce had an ECEC-related qualification - 38% had a Certificate III / IV, 34.1% had a Diploma or Advanced Diploma, and 11.9% had a bachelor's degree or above in an ECEC-related field.
-Almost all paid contact staff in occasional care (95%), family day care (93.2%) and long-day care (91.8%) services had an ECEC-related qualification.
-Paid contact staff were most likely qualified at the Certificate III / IV level in family day care services (54.3%) and the Diploma / Advanced Diploma level in occasional care services (47.5%).
+With regard to the qualification breakdown of staff within the ECEC sector, over four-fifths (85.2%) of paid contact staff in the ECEC workforce had an ECEC-related qualification (see Table 5) - 38% had a Certificate III/IV, 34.1% had a Diploma or Advanced Diploma, and 11.9% had a bachelor's degree or above in an ECEC-related field.
+Almost all paid contact staff in Occasional Care (95%), Family Day Care (93.2%) and Long-day Care (91.8%) services had an ECEC-related qualification.
+Paid contact staff were most likely qualified at the Certificate III/IV level in Family Day Care Services (54.3%) and the Diploma/Advanced Diploma level in Occasional Care Services (47.5%).